Chanonry Sailing Club

 Stuart Davies: Club Secretary

-I joined the club in 2022 having previously sailed at Loch Ard in the Trossachs.
-My main interest is dinghy sailing though I also enjoy kayaking and have dabbled with cruising on larger boats on the west coast - in general I just like messing about on the water!
-When not sailing I also enjoy hillwalking, mountain biking and fly fishing.
+I joined the club in 2022, having previously sailed at Loch Ard.
+My main interest is dinghy sailing, though I also enjoy kayaking and occasional cruising — in short, I love messing about on the water.
+Away from the club I enjoy hillwalking, mountain biking, and fly fishing.
+I’m now retired, having started my career at the Scottish School of Forestry and later working with NatureScot on grant funding and national path and cycle-route development.

 Chanonry Sailing Club, Office Bearers, Treasurer, David Finlayson